-Table 32.
+Table 29.
 Site Design Guidelines: Technical Assistance and Financial Needs summary table.

-Author Imple ementation n Year Relative Technical Assistance Action Lead Year 1 Year 2 Year 3 Year 4 Year 5 Cost Solu ition 1: Int ernal Opera ations Change 25 Provide a model shared parking agreement.
+Action Lead Imple ementation n Year Relative Cost Technical Assistance Lead Year 1 Year 2 Year 3 Year 4 Year 5 Solu ition 1: Int ernal Opera ations Change 25 Provide a model shared parking agreement.
 DPNR CCZP \$ Staff will need time and funding to review examples of shared parking agreements and prepare and print handouts to further educate participants.
 Allow for reduced parking DPNR Staff will need time for code review of current parking requirements and analysis of impact of reduced parking requirements. requirements.
 CCZP \$\$ Time for staff with legal expertise for necessary legal changes to update codes.
 Allow a percent of commercial parking spaces for compact cars.
 DPNR CCZP \$\$ Staff time and funding for code change related costs.
-Designate spillover parking areas DPNR Staff time and funding for code change related costs. for larger parking lots.
+Designate spillover parking areas DPNR Staff time and funding for code change related costs.
 CCZP \$\$ Time to conduct and analysis of possible spillover parking areas.
 Develop landscaping DPNR Staff time and funding for code change related costs. requirements for parking lots.
 CCZP \$ Development of landscaping standards for parking lots.
 Enact code revisions regarding driveways allowing for the use of alternative driveway surfaces, two-track design, and shared driveways.
 DPNR CCZP \$ Staff will need time for code review, training on alternative driveway options, and code revisions.
-Promote the use of alternative DPNR Contractors with the required equipment, materials, and training to install alternative paving materials are needed. paving materials.
-CCZP \$ Development of outreach and education materials including locations for demonstration sites. • Sc olution 2: F Policy/Progr ram Changes Staff time to train contractors.
+Promote the use of alternative mote the use of alternative DPNR Contractors with the required equipment, materials, and training to install alternative paving materials are needed. paving materials. \$ Development of outreach and education materials including locations for demonstration sites.
+Sc olution 2: F Policy/Progr ram Changes DPW Staff time to train contractors. \$ Funding for changes to codes and design manual.
 Place utilities under the roadways.
-Funding for changes to codes and design manual.
-DPW \$ Need to make decision on how to retroactively address any exiting utilities and track so that when improvements are made to roadway the utilities are placed correctly.
+Need to make decision on how to retroactively address any exiting utilities and track so that when improvements are made to roadway the utilities are placed correctly.